 A while back I posted a list of 11 usability testing jobs, that everyone seemed to enjoy, today I’d like to cover a new usability testing site called TestBirds.

-The awesome thing about TestBirds is that they accept complete beginners and experienced testers.
-Even if you don’t have the ability to find errors in code, there’s tests available for you.
+The impressive thing about TestBirds is that they accept complete beginners and experienced testers.
+Even if you don’t have the ability to find errors in code, there’re tests available for you.

 In this TestBirds Review I’ll show you how it works, how to earn, how to get paid, and the complaints I have with this usability testing job.

 TestBirds Usability Testing Review